Summary of Significant Accounting Policies

 Research and Development

-R&D expenses represent costs incurred for the development of various products using licensed gene editing technology, including expenses allocated to Calyxt by Cellectis.
+R&D expenses represent costs incurred for the development of various products using licensed gene editing technology.
 R&D expenses consist primarily of salaries and related costs of the Company’s scientists, in-licensing of technology, consumables, property and equipment depreciation, and fees paid to third-party consultants.
 All research and development costs are expensed as incurred.

 In the normal course of business, Calyxt enters into R&D contracts with third parties whereby Calyxt performs R&D of certain gene traits for the third party.
 The Company has entered into various multiyear arrangements in which Calyxt performs the R&D of the gene technology and the third parties generally have primary responsibility for any commercialization of the technology.
 These arrangements are performed with no guarantee of either technological or commercial success.

 The Company in-licenses certain technology from third-parties that is a component of ongoing research and product development.
 The Company expenses up-front license fees upon contracting due to the uncertainty of future commercial value, as well as expensing any ongoing annual fees when incurred.
-Related-party in-licensing expense was $4 thousand and $10 thousand for the three months ended September 30, 2017 and 2016, respectively.
-Related-party in-licensing expense was $31 thousand and $33 thousand for the nine months ended September 30, 2017 and 2016, respectively.
-Third-party in-licensing expenses were $3 thousand and $46 thousand for the three months ended September 30, 2017 and 2016, respectively.
-Third-party in-licensing expenses were $122 thousand and $385 thousand for the nine months ended September 30, 2017 and 2016, respectively.
+Related-party in-licensing expense was $21 thousand and $9 thousand for the three months ended June 30, 2017 and 2016, respectively.
+Related-party in-licensing expense was $27 thousand and $23 thousand for the six months ended June 30, 2017 and 2016, respectively.
+Third-party in-licensing expenses were $54 thousand and $30 thousand for the three months ended June 30, 2017 and 2016, respectively.
+Third-party in-licensing expenses were $119 thousand and $339 thousand for the six months ended June 30, 2017 and 2016, respectively.

 Foreign Currency Transactions